RSSchermer/entitytled/README.md

   joinCondition = _.directorID === _.id)
 ```

 This describes the relationship.
-It calls the `toOne` function, which takes 2
+It calls the `toOne` function, which takes two
 type parameters: the target table type (`Directors` in this case) and the
 target type (`Director` in this case).
-It also takes 2 arguments:
+It also takes two arguments:

 - `toQuery`: a query identifying the set of all target relations of the target
   type that could possibly be related to a movie.
 In this case the target type